hadron-project/hadron/README.md

 For now, configurable stream replicas seems to be sufficient.
 Let's stay tentative on this and see what sort of usecases emerge.

 ### discovery
-This system has planned support for a few different discovery protocols.
-Currently only DNS discovery is implemented.
-Discovery is what allows members to automatically join a cluster as long as they can present needed credentials.
-AKA, cluster formation, peer discovery, auto clustering.
+Discovery is what allows members to automatically join a cluster by way of network communication.
+This is often referred to as, cluster formation, peer discovery, auto clustering.
+A Railgun cluster can be configured to check credentials of peers during cluster formation.

-- `crate discovery_dns`: DNS based discovery.
-- `crate discovery_consul`: Consul based discovery.
-- `crate discovery_etcd`: Etcd based discovery.
+Currently only DNS based peer discovery is implemented in this system.
+However, Railgun has been designed so that new discovery backends can be easily added in the future as needed.

 ### networking
 - Railgun client <-> server communication takes place over WebSockets, which allows for multiplexed communication channels by default.